 Your generous support to the AIAA Foundation contributes to the advancement of the aerospace profession by providing the funding necessary to create: K-12 STEM education programs including classroom grants and hands-on activities, college scholarships, design competitions, student conferences and recognition awards.

 Through the generosity of our members, aerospace professionals, companies, and partners, the Institute has impacted countless students and teachers through the support of the AIAA Foundation.
 The Foundation’s programs have:

 - Funded more than 1,300 K-12 classroom grants, impacting over 132,000 students

 - Awarded more than 1,300 aerospace scholarships to undergraduate and graduate students

-- Sponsored more than 400 student conferences, engaging more than 13,000 students
+- Supported more than 400 student conferences engaging more than 13,000 students with practical application skills

-- Sponsored design competitions that have generated more than 1,200 teams, engaging more than 14,000 students
+- Sponsored design competitions that have engaged more than 11,000 college students providing unique opportunities to apply engineering skills

 - Enabled more than 140,000 student members and 9,000 Educator Associates to continue learning about aerospace science and technology